Friday, November 1, 2013

 Andy Uh no. You never told me.
 You probably wrote it down in that notebook of yours.

 Lester I was home on a day hotter than today, right?
 I’m blasting John Coltrane’s “Africa” and jumping up and down on the couch, splitting my lip trying to play this rusted old saxophone I stole from the music room.
 But this didn’t seem like enough, so I popped some bennies and put on my Superman costume and resumed my jumping on the couch.
 But that still didn’t seem like enough.
-So I got out my copy of Howl and So Norma comes home from work and sees me doing this, and I tell you it was worse than if she had caught me jacking my meat hammer and I left gooey stalactites all over the scenery.
+So I got out my copy of Howl and So Norma comes home from work and sees me doing this, and I tell you it was worse than if she had caught me jacking my meat hammer and I left gooey stalactites all over the ceiling.
 Do you wanna know what she was most angry at?

 Andy That you stole the sax?